datadotworld/cwd-benchmark-data/README.md

 This repository is divided into multiple directories, each containing a specific type of data or metadata:

-- `ontology/`: This directory contains OWL files representing the ontology data.
+- `ontology/`: This directory contains OWL file(s) representing the ontology data.

 - `DDL/`: This directory contains the DDL definitions for the database schema.